 Where are you staying?

-Do you need a car in London if we are staying in the city centre / main resort area?
+Do you need a car in London if we are staying in a central area?

-What if we are staying on the edge of the urban area?
+What if we are staying on the edge of the city/resort?

 What is your attitude towards driving?